 Union Pacific’s Pinnacle Awards for Chemical Transportation Safety

-NARs declined by more than 16 percent on Union Pacific’s network from 2003 to 2011, due in part to increased inspections by the railroad’s hazardous materials safety field personnel and customers adhering to the Pinnacle Award criteria.
-The Pinnacle Award program, which began in 1996, is open to all Union Pacific hazardous material shippers, including chemical and petrochemical customers.
+NARs declined by more than 13 percent on Union Pacific’s network from 2004 to 2013, partly due to increased inspections by the railroad’s hazardous materials safety field personnel and customers adhering to the Pinnacle Award criteria.

 Union Pacific annually trains local, state and federal first responders on ways to minimize the impact of a derailment on a community.
 In 2013, we completed our 52nd class at the Association of American Railroads’ Security and Emergency Response Training Center.
 We also participate in industrywide training tours.
 Last year, our outreach programs trained nearly 5,500 public responders.

 Participating in TRANSCAER (Transportation Community Awareness and Emergency Response), we annually coordinate drills reaching thousands of participants to help communities prepare for and respond in the event of an incident involving hazardous materials.
 Union Pacific requires our hazardous materials managers to participate in state and local planning committees.
 They work alongside representatives from local fire and health departments, schools, transportation departments and members of the public.
 During these interactions, Union Pacific managers provide information about chemicals moving through committee members’ communities and help establish safety plans.